First Congregational Church UCC Hartland

 First Congregational Church UCC Hartland is located in downtown Hartland, in the heart of beautiful Lake County.
 We have been at the center of the community since our founding as the first church in 1842 and remain as vital and active in our community as ever.
 Our carillon rings out over the community several times daily, as do our good works.

-We meet people where they are and offer our services both in person at the church and via a live broadcast on Zoom each Sunday.
-Use the password 365422 and join in at this link.
+We meet people where they are and offer our services both in person at the church and via a live broadcast on Facebook and You Tube each Sunday.
+See the links on our Home Page.

 Holy Communion on the first Sunday of the month